-His career in public service his way with words when he offered began as a lifeguard on the state beach circuit where he learned the severity and importance of helping those in distress.
+His career in public service began as a lifeguard on the state beach circuit where he learned the severity and importance of helping those in distress.
 "I was doing something that mattered, with the self-satisfaction of making a difference."